home-assistant/home-assistant.io/source/_integrations/spotify.markdown

 - Go to the **Configurations** page in the Home Assistant frontend.
 - Click on **Integrations**.
 - Click the orange **+** on the bottom-right.
-- Click on `Spotify`.
+- Click on "Spotify".
-- Once the new `Spotify` tab opens, enter your `Spotify` credentials and allow Home Assistant to access `Spotify`.
+- Once the new Spotify tab opens, enter your Spotify credentials and allow Home Assistant to access your Spotify account.

 <div class='note'>